Esben Storm: Film making

-Storm also worked on several television series such as Round the Twist, The Genie from Down Under (as scriptwriter and director), Sky Trackers (as script consultant), Li'l Elvis Jones and the Truckstoppers (as the show's creator, scriptwriter and dialogue director), Blue Heelers (as a director), Crash Zone, and Winners (for which he directed the episode "The Other Facts of Life").
+Further ACTF titles Storm worked on included More Winners (1990), The Genie from Down Under (1995–1998) and Crash Zone (1998–1999).
+He also worked on Sky Trackers (as script consultant), Li'l Elvis Jones and the Truckstoppers (as the show's creator, scriptwriter and dialogue director) and Blue Heelers (as a director).
+In 2007, under his company Storm Productions, Storm wrote, directed and produced SBS series Kick, also acting in the show.